 Will Mayfield Heritage Foundation - $500 to purchase archival supplies for the historical collection of Will Mayfield College in Marble Hill MO.

-2014 Recipients headquartered in High Ridge MO, received a grant of $475 for a pilot project to digitize Jefferson County church records.
+2014 headquartered in High Ridge MO, received a grant of $475 for a pilot project to digitize Jefferson County church records.